wolfgang-stefani/CarND-LaneLines-P1/writeup_template.md

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with the current pipeline

-One potential shortcoming would be what would happen when ...
+1) One potential shortcoming would be what would happen when the sun shines on the road in a bad angle?
+The edge detection of white lanes gets worse because the whole image is bright an adjacent pixels have quite similar color values.
+Edges cannot reliably be detected.

-Another shortcoming could be ...
+2) Another shortcoming could be that lines are not detected perfectly on the right position and lanes is detected as smaller or bigger than in real.
+The result are flouncing detected lanes on the video.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+( 1) Out of scope because this is not an improvement for this pipeline: A possible improvement would be to use not only camera-generated data but also location data in combination to HD maps to find the drivable lane without the needing lane lines at all.)

+2) Another potential improvement could be to adjust the hough parameters in order to detect lines more precisely on the right position without flouncing.
+Further the lines could be shortened and not go fully to the apex of the region.

-Another potential improvement could be to ...
+3) Another potential improvement could be to improve the vertices of the interested region and to let them dynamically change (not fixed values as is).